 Mark’s premiere recordings include Bax’s Piano Concertino coupled with Ireland’s Piano Concerto and Legend, and premieres of Vaughan Williams’s Fantasia and Mathias’s first two Piano Concertos with the Ulster Orchestra.

 Over recent seasons Mark has toured throughout Europe and the USA (both as recitalist and as soloist with some of the world’s leading orchestras), as well as the Far East and North Africa.
-He recently played Richard Strauss’s little-known Piano Concerto for the Left Hand at Carnegie Hall with the American Symphony Orchestra, and gave a masterclass and recital of British music at Bard College.
+He recently gave the US premiere of Richard Strauss’s ‘Parergon’ for the Left Hand at Carnegie Hall with the American Symphony Orchestra and Leon Botstein and gave masterclasses and recitals of British music at Bard College.
 In the UK he has performed concertos with the Royal Philharmonic and Philharmonia orchestras, the London Mozart Players, the Orchestra of the Swan and the BBC Concert Orchestra.
 He has featured both as soloist and recitalist on BBC television and radio, and on major European television and radio networks.

 Mark’s programming demonstrates a commitment to the music of our time and he regularly includes contemporary composers as diverse as Toru Takemitsu, Julian Anderson, John McCabe, David Matthews, Pierre Boulez and Elliot Carter in his recital series.

-Forthcoming projects include continuing releases for the SOMM label, appearances in major concert series and festivals both in the UK and throughout Europe (including a debut at the Husum Piano Rarities Festival in Germany and as part of the Bordeaux International Festival), and, closer to home, concerto performances with the London Philharmonic Orchestra (with whom tonight’s concert marks his debut) and Royal Philharmonic Orchestra.
+Forthcoming projects include continuing releases for the SOMM label, appearances in major concert series and festivals both in the UK and throughout Europe (including a debut at the Husum Piano Rarities Festival in Germany and as part of the Bordeaux International Festival), and, closer to home, concerto performances with the London Philharmonic Orchestra and Royal Philharmonic Orchestra.
 He recently completed a two-week tour with the Czech National Orchestra.
 Mark will return to the USA for concerts with the Buffalo Philharmonic, and make his Israel debut on tour with the Israel Camerata.